 This wee will o’ the wisp was Kim Little, nicknamed the Mintlaw Miracle, a girl with an unquenchable passion for the sport and somebody who was beating the boys until she had to leave mixed teams and forge her own path.

 And what a path!
 The player who announced on Wednesday that she is retiring from international duty, amassed no less than 140 Scotland caps and represented Team GB at two Olympic Games.

 There has never been a time when the 30-year-old stalwart wasn’t absorbed by the game since these early days in the north east.

 As bright as a button, she gained five Highers prior to combining studies with plying her trade at the Arsenal Youth Academy, where she impressed all those who witnessed her dedication and technical expertise.

-Yet, on the field, she seems to increase in stature and it is easy to appreciate why her impact has been so striking since her father, Calvin, took her to a park in Mintlaw when she was seven years old.
+Yet it is easy to appreciate why her impact has been so striking since her father, Calvin, took her to a park in Mintlaw when she was seven years old.

 She recalled: “I spotted one of the local boys’ clubs playing a match on a nearby pitch and I thought: ‘Why stay on my own when I can take them on?’

 “It just never entered my head that they might resent being made to look silly by a girl; why should it have done?